Tobacco Free FAQ

 Yes, the policy encompasses all university owned property.
 Tobacco use will be prohibited in all university owned vehicles as well.

 No. The use of tobacco will be prohibited on all campus grounds.
-Smoking zones and perimeter policies have not been found to be effective (or enforceable) and smoking shelters are expensive to construct and maintain.
+Smoking zones have not been found to be effective (or enforceable) and smoking shelters are expensive to construct and maintain.
 Campuses with full tobacco-free policies have reported fewer problems with compliance than policies that include smoking areas.

 All events occurring on campus or on campus-property will be covered by the tobacco-free policy.
 Signage, electronic and printed notices will be provided to visitors at games and events to make sure everyone is clearly informed about the policy.